-If you are facing murder charges in California, the quick answer is to call a criminal defense lawyer.
-This is a very serious charge, and you will need experienced legal representation.
+If you face murder charges in California, the quick answer is to call a criminal defense lawyer.
+Murder is a serious charge, and you will need experienced legal representation.

 Types of Murder Charges in California

 Malice, also called malice aforethought, refers to your mental state at the time of the alleged victim’s death.
 It also describes the intent needed to kill someone.
 For instance, one type of malice is acting with deliberate disregard of human life.
-Another type of malice is having an intent to kill.
+Another type of malice is the intent to kill.

 Exercising the Right to Remain Silent

 You do not have to answer police questions when you are accused of murder in Los Angeles.
 The Fifth Amendment gives you the right to remain silent and not answer questions to aid in a police investigation.
 If you have been accused of murder, you can politely exercise your right not to answer questions until your Los Angeles criminal defense lawyer is present.

 Click to contact our Criminal Defense Lawyers today

 Posting Bail in a Murder Case

 You likely want to get out of jail immediately, or you want to get your loved one out of jail immediately by posting bail.
 Posting bail without having all the information to make the best decision can be harmful in a murder case.
 You want a criminal defense lawyer to: